 Also one of the best things I have learned from having “lifetime” mentors is realizing the type of mentor I want to be.
-Having these types of mentors have really pushed me to work in the academia.
+Having these types of mentors helped me find that a career that intersects STEM, education and communications was for me.
 I enjoy being surrounded by STEM undergraduates and graduates and want to mentor them.
-People have told me they can see me as a professor and now I can see it in myself.
-I love to research, learn, teach, mentor and inspire the future generations of Mademoiselle Scientists/ STEM-ers.
-Who knows what the future will bring!
+People have told me they can see me working for a STEM program and now I can see it in myself.
+I love to research, learn, mentor and inspire the future generations of scientists.

-Since I’m the oldest child in my family it was nice to have an upperclassmen “peer” mentor to help me navigate the university’s many resources.
-My “peer” mentors gave me great advice, encouraged me to take on leadership positions, and I was able to build lifelong friendships with my “peer” mentors.
-I am grateful for all the “peer” mentors and the engineering and science diversity office for providing the guidance I needed.
-This is another reason I am passionate about higher education of women and minorities in STEM, research and academia.
+Since I’m the oldest child in my family it was nice to have an upperclassmen “near peer” mentor to help me navigate the university’s many resources.
+My “near peer” mentors gave me great advice, encouraged me to take on leadership positions, and I was able to build lifelong friendships with my “near peer” mentors.
+I am grateful for all the “near peer” mentors and the engineering and science diversity office for providing the guidance I needed.
+This is another reason I am passionate about higher education of women and minorities in STEM.

 A “Senior” Mentor:

 I had a few “senior” mentors.
-A “senior” mentor is a mentor that is doing the things that you want to do in your career.
+A “senior” mentor is a mentor who is doing the things that you want to do in your career.
 They have been in their position for many years and have senior level expertise.
-A “senior” mentor is a great mentor to have because you will have someone who understands your imposter syndrome and you will learn that your roadblocks are not as bad as they seem.
+A “senior” mentor is a great mentor to have because you be able to learn what to expect in a few years.
 I like talking to my “senior” mentors and listening to their career journeys because it gives me hope.
 I have met the majority of my “senior” mentors through networking and informational interviews.